EvanusModestus/modulus-nvim/KEYMAP_REFERENCE.md

 - **Individual plugins**: `lua/evanusmodestus/modules/plugins/*.lua`

 ---
-*💡 Pro tip: Use `:Telescope keymaps` and type what you're looking for!*
+*Pro tip: Use `:Telescope keymaps` and type what you're looking for!*